-We have also secured significant grant funding from the Scottish Government to invest on active travel in Edinburgh, over £14m is forecast in 2022/23 alone.
+We have also secured significant grant funding from the Scottish Government to invest on active travel in Edinburgh, over £14M is forecast in 2022/23 alone.

 By 2021, the scale of ambition for improving active travel in Edinburgh was reflected by the Council's Transport and Environment Committee approving a £118m programme of Active Travel improvements across the city.
+More details on this programme of work can be found in appendix X.